hqwrong/ltable/README.md

 `ip` is the iter handle, which must initialize to 0 at beginning of iteration.

-`key` is used to fetch to corresponding key. set it to `NULL` if you don't need it.
+`key` is used to fetch corresponding key. set it to `NULL` if you don't need it.

 ## EXAMPLES
 see `test.c`